amisepa/BrainBeats/README.md

     <img width="30%" src="https://github.com/amisepa/BrainBeats/blob/main/brainbeats_logo2.png">
 </p>

-The BrainBeats toolbox, implemented as an EEGLAB plugin, allows joint processing and analysis of EEG and cardiovascular signals (ECG and PPG).
+The BrainBeats toolbox, implemented as an EEGLAB plugin, allows joint processing and analysis of EEG and cardiovascular signals (ECG and PPG) for brain-heart interplay research.
 Both the general user interface (GUI) and command line are supported (see tutorial).
 BrainBeats currently supports: 1) Heartbeat-evoked potentials (HEP) and oscillations (HEO); 2) Extraction of EEG and HRV features; 3) Extraction of heart artifacts from EEG signals; 4) brain-heart coherence.

 ## THREE METHODS AVAILABLE